TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 2/John 2.2.md

 ---

-and Jesus also was bidden, and his disciples, to the marriage.
+Jesus also was invited, with his disciples, to the marriage.